Aetopia/Steam-Lite/README.md

 > Closing Steam Lite will also close the Steam Client instance it launched automatically.

 ## Aim
-This project started with the intention of replacing the entire Steam Client frontend with something similar to the UI of the Steam Client with the CEF disabled.
+This project started with the intention of replacing the entire Steam Client frontend with something similar to the UI of the Steam Client with the CEF disabled.<br>
 Steam Lite provides a minimal GUI frontend with the ability to launch games.

 ### How does program work?